 Leisure in Lelystad

-Lelystad is constantely developing!
-The recent expansion of Batavia Stad Amsterdam Fashion Outlet, the growth of Lelystad Airport and the establishment of hotels are only examples of the most recent and prospective developments.
-Following is an overview of some of these inspiring projects.
-Want to know how you can be a part of these developments?
+Lelystad is in constant growth!
+The recent expansion of Batavia Stad Amsterdam Fashion Outlet, the growth of Lelystad Airport and the establishment of new hotels are but a few examples of some of the most recent, and prospective developments.
+Read on for an overview of several of these inspiring projects.
+Want to learn how you can become a part of these developments?
 Contact the department of Economic Affairs of the Municipality of Lelystad by sending an email to firstname.lastname@example.org.

 Hotel industry development: An overview